 How are Louisiana’s babies faring in Strong Families?

 Louisiana falls in the Getting Started (G) tier of states when it comes to indicators of Strong Families.
-The state’s ranking in this domain reflects indicators on which it is performing better than the national average, such as the percentages of babies living in crowded housing and babies exiting foster care to permanency.
-Louisiana is doing worse than the national average on indicators such as the percentages of families in poverty with babies receiving TANF and parents who report being resilient.
-Policy-wise, the state has implemented 1 of 5 policies that promote strong families, such as paid sick and family leave, Temporary Assistance to Needy Families (TANF) options, the Child Tax Credit, and Earned Income Tax Credit.
+The state’s ranking in this domain reflects indicators on which it is performing better than the national average, such as the percentages of babies living in crowded housing and babies experiencing housing insecurity (moved 3 or more times).
+Louisiana is doing worse than the national average on indicators such as the percentages of parents who report living in unsafe neighborhoods and parents who report being resilient.

 Strong Families Policy in Louisiana